9th8/up-to-date-real-world-haskell/3-defining-types-streamlining-functions.md

 the declaration of the type.

-When we define a type using record syntax, it also changes the way the type\'s values are printed.
+When we define a type using record syntax, it also changes the way the type's values are printed.

 ``` screen
 ghci> customer1
 Customer {customerID = 271828, customerName = "J.R.
 Hacker", customerAddress = ["255 Syntax Ct","Milpitas, CA 95134","USA"]}
 ```

-For comparison, let\'s look at a `BookInfo` value; we defined this type without record syntax.
+For comparison, let's look at a `BookInfo` value; we defined this type without record syntax.

 ``` screen